What personal information do we collect from the people that visit our blog, website, or app?

 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

-- To administer a contest, promotion, survey or other site feature, which is entirely optional.
+- To administer a contest, promotion, survey, or other site feature.